City Homesteading

 Starting Your City Homestead

-3. Raising animals such as bees or chickens
+- Raising small animals like bees or chickens (where allowed)

-10. Learning skills to do more on your own
+- Building everyday skills so you can do more on your own

 Step #1.
 Know your Why